16 Sep To Invest or Not to Invest: That is the Question

 Why do learning organisations invest in their people but many other organisations struggle to embrace the Human Resource function’s determination to gain, train and retain?

-Training and development requests are often rejected because the business case for the investment is not clear and not because the organisation does want to invest.
+In my experience training and development requests are often rejected by the CEO / Board (Senior Management) because the business case for the investment is not clear and not because the organisation doesn’t want to invest.

-To convince the CEO to invest in training the HRD need to answer the CEO’s thinking, namely what impact will this investment have on the organisation’s:
+To convince the Senior Management to invest in training and development the HR champion needs to answer their thinking, namely what impact will this investment have on the organisation’s:

-How do you respond to requests for training and development?
+How do you approach / respond to requests for training and development?

 About the Author